Graduate Student Orientation

 GSA New Student Picnic

-On Thursday, August 18 from 5 p.m. - 9 p.m. the GSA will welcome new graduate students to Rice!
+The GSA will welcome new graduate students for a picnic on Friday, August 22nd.
 Join the GSA at the Graduate Commons (picnic tables outside Valhalla between buildings 8 and 45 on the campus map) for free food, drinks, and t-shirts!
 Current students are welcome to volunteer!
-To sign up RSVP through OwlNest.

 Training